kinoute/moviestills/README.md

 This is my first project in Golang.
 Therefore, pull requests, suggestions or bug reports are appreciated.
 A major refactoring is not excluded since I'm still learning the language.

+A lot of things included here might look *overkill* for such a small app (linting, packages etc) but I thought setting a complete workflow would be interesting.
+Don't hesitate to make it better!

 ### Add a new website

 You can contribute to this scraper by adding a new website which provides high-quality movie snapshots.
 To do that, there are four steps: